CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup.md

   This command grants the Compute Engine default service account the `secretAccessor` role with a condition that always evaluates to true, as shown in the image below.
 You can view this in the `Secret Manager` page in the Google Cloud Console.

   <img src="adm/secret-manager.png" alt="secret-manager" width="1000">

+  This setting allows the notebook server to successfully retrieve the value of the specified secret by its name.

 #### Verify Access